 If you are in higher specialist training, your educational supervisor must be involved, and will be a valuable source of advice and encouragement.
-Occasionally it may be necessary to adjust the direction of your work and if so you may wish to notify the Chief Examiner (Research Methods) but there is no need to submit a new outline proposal.
+Occasionally it may be necessary to adjust the direction of your work but there is no need to submit a new outline proposal.

 The dissertation should be written in a similar fashion to a scientific paper.
 It will have gone through a similar gestation period and will have followed the same developmental processes.
 The assessors will view your dissertation as would journal referees.
-The dissertation should be written in clear, good quality English.
-The presentation will also be taken into account.
-Layout, word-processing and any diagrams, tables and photographs must be clear, tidy and well laid out.
-Referencing and pagination must be accurate.
 It should be about 8,000 to 10,000 words in length.
 The number of words should be stated on the title page.
-Assessors may refuse to assess dissertations that are longer than 10,000 words.
+Assessors may refuse to assess dissertations that are longer than 10,000 words and no credit will be given for exceeding this limit.